Hatice Sultan (daughter of Murad V): Early life

 Hatice Sultan was born on 5 April 1870 in her father's villa in Kurbağalıdere to Şehzade Mehmed Murad (the future Sultan Murad V) and his third consort, Şayan Kadın (born Safiye Zan).
 She was her father’s eldest daughter and third child and her mother’s only child.

 During Şayan's pregnancy with Hatice, the valide sultan, Pertevniyal ordered her to have an abortion.
 Ottoman princes were only allowed to have one child during the reign of Pertevniyal's son Abdulaziz.
 Murad had already had two sons with the support of the Sultan, but this time Pertevniyal Sultan insisted on her rules being followed.
 Murad, possibly again with Abdulaziz's help, bribed Dr Emin Pasha to lie to Pertevniyal that the abortion had been performed. Şayan gave birth in secret and Hatice's existence was kept hidden until 1876.

-Following Murad's accession to the throne on 30 May 1876 following the deposition of his uncle Abdulaziz, the family settled in Dolmabahçe Palace.
+Upon Murad's accession to the throne on 30 May 1876 following the deposition of his uncle Abdulaziz, the family settled in Dolmabahçe Palace.
 After three months, Murad was himself deposed on 30 August 1876 due to his mental instability and imprisoned in Çırağan Palace by his half-brother Abdul Hamid II.
 Hatice and her mother followed him into confinement.
 She was Murad V's favorite daughter.

 Life in confinement

 Çırağan Palace, where Hatice's family was imprisoned by Abdul Hamid II for twenty-eight years.

 At the time of her family's confinement, Hatice Sultan was six years old.
 She moved into Çırağan Palace with a large family consisting of her father, her paternal grandmother Şevkefza Sultan, her mother, her father's three other consorts (the kadıns Elaru Mevhibe, Reftarıdil, and Meyliservet), her fifteen-year-old half-brother Şehzade Mehmed Selaheddin and her baby half-sister Fehime Sultan (both the children of Meyliservet), as well as five lower-ranking concubines (the gözdes Resan Hanım, Gevherriz, Nevdür, Remzşinas, and Filizten).
 Two more sisters were born during the early years of the family's imprisonment, Fatma Sultan and Aliye Sultan, daughters of Resan Hanım.
-Murad V loved his children and spent time with them often.
+Murad V loved his children and often spent time with them.

-Hatice loved stories and would even make up her own endings to them while listening to them.
+Hatice loved stories and would even make up her own endings while listening to them.
 According to Filizten Hanım, her father's consort, this showed she had a 'vivid imagination' and was 'advanced for her age'.
-She started reading novels as soon as she could read, picking them from her father's library and staying up with them all night.
+She started reading novels as soon as she could read, taking them from her father's library and staying up with them all night.
 Most of her readings were the works of French authors in their original language.
 Hatice had been taught French by her father and his sixth consort, Gevherriz Hanım.
 Gevherriz also taught her to play the piano.

 Filizten Hanım considered Hatice's nature to be too romantic, describing her as sensitive, fiery, exuberant, beautiful, lively, and intelligent.
 Growing up, Hatice suffered from the isolation of palace life and often complained about it.